MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-create-new-sql-server-table-using-rxdatastep.md

 > [!NOTE]
 >
 > Did you notice that you did not need to call any other functions to load the data into the XDF file, and could call **rxGetVarInfo** on the data immediately?
 That's because XDF is the default interim storage method for RevoScaleR.
-Use with XDF files was the orginal purpose for the rxGetVarInfo function, which has since been renamed, with support added for other source types.
+In addition to XDF files, the **rxGetVarInfo** function now supports multiple source types.

 4. Put this data into a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] table, storing _DayOfWeek_ as an integer with values from 1 to 7.